pflanze/functional-perl/docs/intro.md

 If one of the following modules, which modify the Perl syntax, is loaded, then the repl automatically makes them available to the entered code.
-Also, [bin/repl+](../bin/repl+) automatically tries to load them if present on the system: `Function::Parameters`, `Method::Signatures`, `Sub::Call::Tail`.
+Also, [bin/fperl](../bin/fperl) automatically tries to load them if present on the system: `Function::Parameters`, `Method::Signatures`, `Sub::Call::Tail`.
 Since Function::Parameters simplifies writing functions a lot and works better in some ways than Method::Signatures, we're going to use it from now on.
-If you don't have it installed, do that now and then restart the repl+ (first exit it by typing ctl-d, or :q -- note that currently :q prevents it from saving the history (todo)).
+If you don't have it installed, do that now and then restart the fperl (first exit it by typing ctl-d, or :q -- note that currently :q prevents it from saving the history (todo)).
 Now you can type the nicer: